samarxiix/SmartMethods-Week3/README.md

 Second, insert2.php which holds the connection to the database and insertion SQL queries based on the button pressed by the user, it will add data to the database accordingly.

-Lastly, the smartmethods.sql file which holds the details of the database.
+Lastly, the movement.sql file which holds the details of the database.